 RKent is working on a ExQuilla addon that allows access to both messages and contacts stored on Exchange Server 2007 or 2010.
 It uses EWS (Exchange Web Services) for access to the server.
 ExQuilla (beginning with release 24) will work with either Thunderbird 17.* or 24.* on Windows, Linux, and OSX platforms and supports messages and contacts.
 Support for 17.* will be dropped after support for 31.* is added.
 Calendar features (which work with the Lightning addon) are being added experimentally, but are not officially supported yet.
 ExQuilla is not free, it is licensed on an annual basis.
 New users are granted a free 60 day trial license automatically.
 Its also available on the Mozilla Add-ons web site as ExQuilla for Microsoft Exchange.

 The Exchange EWS provider add-on works with Thunderbird and Lightning.
-It uses Exchange Web Services but doesn't seem related to the Provider for Microsoft Exchange add-on lets you use Microsoft Exchange calendars in Thunderbird, via Exchange Web Services.
+It uses Exchange Web Services but doesn't seem related to the Provider for Microsoft Exchange add-on which also lets you use Microsoft Exchange calendars in Thunderbird, via Exchange Web Services.
 It supports Microsoft Exchange 2007 and above.

 See OWA for some other alternatives.